kislaykishore/microservices/docs/01-containers-demo.md

  * Using environment variables vs configuration files

 ## Various docker commands:
+ * docker login/logout
  * docker run
  * docker exec
  * docker ps
+ * docker tag: Explain the difference between the name and tag
  * docker image
  * docker container

+## The images for a given name:tag combination can change too.
+For instance, it can happen that ubuntu:trusty gets replaced with a different image but using the same name:tag combo.
+This can lead to issues.
+To prevent that, instead of specifying the name:tag combination, we can also specify the image sha, but then the image must be stored locally.